 Rate this feature

-Included in the May 2022 release Integration Lifecycle Management features help you build and manage integrations by supporting snapshots, pulling changes, and reverting changes.
+Included in the May 2022 release, Integration Lifecycle Management features help you build and manage your integration's software development lifecycle by supporting version control, release management, and git-style features to push, merge and commit changes.

 - Learn about Integration Lifecycle Management